 - Choosing a contractor with a strong record of safety and accountability.

-We were extremely particular on the selection of our contractor and looked beyond the lowest bid.
-We wanted someone who was not only reliable, but would look out for the needs of our family.
+We were extremely particular about the selection of our contractor and looked beyond the lowest bid.
+We wanted someone who was not only reliable but would look out for the needs of our family.

 - Working closely with that contractor to ensure proper safety precautions are taken during the project.

 Our contractor will do what is best for our family in regards to drawing a safety zone around our bathroom remodel project.
 Having three kids, proper safety precautions are a must for our family.
 We are lucky that our bathroom is not in any of our normal traffic patterns.
 The master bathroom sits off of the master bedroom, so there is no reason for our kids to be in the construction zone.

 As exciting as remodeling is, it is just as stressful.
 Validating credentials when deciding on a contractor, and once selected, collaborating on safety can make the project run much more smoothly (and safely) for all.

 We have taught our kids to respect the construction zone to help ensure our contractor can make our bathroom design a reality.